triplelog/csshole/content/howto/about.md

 </p>

 <p>
-With those caveats out of the way, why might throwing out Javascript and server scripts be a good exercise?
+With those caveats (and many more) out of the way, why might throwing out Javascript and server scripts be a good exercise?
 The best reason is that you want a fun challenge that combines creativity with brute force perseverance.
 If you are trying to reduce your dependence on Javascript/JQuery/Python/PHP/... then being restricted to CSS may teach you a trick or two that actually improves your web page.
 </p>

 <p>